Publication Ethics Statement

-Accountability: the Editorial Board of Przegląd Nauk Historycznych, and its Editor-in-Chief in person, are responsible for deciding which articles submitted to the journal should be published, and, moreover, is accountable for everything published in the journal.
-In making these decisions, the editor may be guided by the policies of the journal’s editorial board as well as by legal requirements regarding libel, copyright infringement and plagiarism.
-The editor may confer with other editors or reviewers when making publication decisions.
-The editor should maintain the integrity of the academic record, preclude business needs from compromising intellectual and ethical standards (e.g. ethical conduct of research using animals and human subjects, publication on vulnerable populations or groups of people), and always be willing to publish corrections, clarifications, retractions and apologies when needed.
+Accountability: the Editorial Board of Przegląd Nauk Historycznych, and its Editor-in-Chief in person, are responsible for deciding which articles submitted to the journal should be published, and, moreover, are accountable for everything published in the journal.
+In making these decisions, the Board may be guided by the policies of the journal’s Editorial Board and is guided by the legal requirements regarding libel, copyright infringement and plagiarism.
+The Board may confer with other editors or reviewers when making publication decisions.
+The Board should maintain the integrity of the academic record, preclude business needs from compromising intellectual and ethical standards, and always be willing to publish corrections, clarifications, retractions and apologies when needed.
 As the head of the Editorial Board, the Editor-in-Chief has final decision on every stage of the procedure and he/she bears personal responsibility for every decision taken by the Board.

 Disclosure, conflicts of interest, and other issues: the Editorial Board of Przegląd Nauk Historycznych will be guided by COPE’s Guidelines for Retracting Articles when considering retracting, issuing expressions of concern about, and issuing corrections pertaining to articles that have been published.

 Unpublished materials disclosed in a submitted manuscript must not be used in an editor’s own research without the express written consent of the author.
 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.

-The editor is committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+The editor of Przegląd Nauk Historycznych is committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.

 The Editorial Board of Przegląd Nauk Historycznych should seek to ensure a fair and appropriate peer review process.
-Editors should recuse themselves (i.e. should ask a co-editor, associate editor or another member of the editorial board instead to review and consider the manuscript) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
+Editors should recuse themselves (i.e. should ask other member of the Editorial Board or Editorial Council to review and consider the manuscript) from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or (possibly) institutions connected to the papers.
 Editors should require all contributors to disclose relevant competing interests and publish corrections if competing interests are revealed after publication.
 If needed, other appropriate action should be taken, such as the publication of a retraction or expression of concern.

 Involvement and cooperation in investigations: the Editorial Board of Przegląd Nauk Historycznych should guard the integrity of the published record by issuing corrections and retractions when needed and pursuing suspected or alleged research and publication misconduct.
-Editors should also pursue reviewer and editorial misconduct.
-An editor should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
+The Board should pursue reviewer and editorial misconduct.
+It should take reasonably responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.
 If needed, the Board is always willing to publish the appropriate corrections, clarifications or apologies.

 Editors and editorial team members are excluded from publication decisions when they are authors or have contributed to a manuscript.

-Contribution to editorial decisions: peer review assists the Editorial Board of Przegląd Nauk Historycznych in making editorial decisions and, through editorial communication with the author, may also assist the author in improving the manuscript.
+Contribution to editorial decisions: peer review assists the Editorial Board of Przegląd Nauk Historycznych in making editorial decisions and, through the editorial communication with the author, may also assist the author in improving the manuscript.

-Promptness: any invited reviewer who feels unqualified to review the research reported in a manuscript or knows that its timely review will be impossible should immediately notify the editor so that alternative reviewers can be contacted.
+Promptness: any invited referee who feels unqualified to review the research reported in a manuscript or knows that its timely review will be impossible should immediately notify the Board of Przegląd Nauk Historycznych so that alternative reviewers can be contacted.